 Brew for 3 minutes + with a medium grind

 Brew for 3-4 minutes with a coarse grind

 Brew for 4-5 minutes with a coarse grind

 Make sure your cold brew batch tastes pleasant by using an extra coarse grind.
-An ice-cool cold brew coffee is refreshing and full of strange yet pleasant flavors.
+An ice-cool cold brew coffee is refreshing and full of strange yet pleasant flavours.
 Unless you use the wrong grind size, that is.
-Make this mistake and it’s surprisingly full of shitty flavors.
+Make this mistake and it’s surprisingly full of shitty flavours.
 Pretty painful considering you just invested 16-30 hours into it.